 The only distinction between provinces on how filing bankruptcy affects you is with respect to what assets you can keep.
-In Ontario, the main statutes that govern what assets are exempt from seizure by a trustee in bankruptcy are the Pension Benefits Act, Insurance Act and Executions Act.
+In Ontario, the main statutes that govern what assets are exempt from seizure by a Licensed Insolvency Trustee are the Pension Benefits Act, Insurance Act and Executions Act.
 Below are summaries of the statutes in question.

 Pension Benefits Act